 Defined by the National Cancer Institute, clinical trials in supportive or palliative care explore ways to improve the comfort and quality of life of cancer patients and cancer survivors.

-The trials conducted in the Department of Palliative, Rehabilitation and Integrative Medicine identify ways to help people who are experiencing symptoms related to cancer and its treatment, such as fatigue, nausea, pain, weight loss, sleep disorders and depression.
+The trials conducted in the Department of Palliative, Rehabilitation and Integrative Medicine identify ways to help people who are experiencing symptoms related to cancer and its treatment, such as fatigue, nausea, pain, weight loss, sleep disorders, and depression.
 Some supportive care trials also look at nutrition, rehabilitation and other interventions that aim to benefit patients and survivors.

 Current clinical trials

-For more information about ongoing, active, supportive care trials in the Department of Palliative, Rehabilitation & Integrative Medicine, contact Susan Frisbee-Hume, 713-745-4519; or Julio Allo, 713-563-1806.
+For more information about ongoing, active, supportive care trials in the Department of Palliative, Rehabilitation & Integrative Medicine, contact Lilian Larsson, 713-745-9025; or Julio Allo, 713-563-1806.